langrange/somePaper/README.md

 # Paperiflytek
-these paper submitted from working in iflytek
+these paper submitted from internship working